Sweet v. McMahon

-To learn if you are a member of the class, and to find out more information for class members, click the link below.
+Learn if you are a member of the Sweet v.
+McMahon (formerly Sweet v.
+Cardona and Sweet v.
+DeVos) class, and find out more information for class members below:

 The Latest

-The court also continued to impose strict parameters to ensure accountability.
+The court is continuing to impose strict parameters to ensure accountability:

 All parties, including servicers, are to continue attending mandated biweekly meetings in person at the Department of Education.